hoprnet/hoprnet/packages/hoprd/crates/hoprd-inbox/README.md

 The `MessageInbox` is supposed to live a singleton in the `hoprd` application, and as messages arrive, they will be pushed into the inbox.
 The REST API can then access this singleton to pop messages per request.

+## Default configuration

+- capacity per tag: 512
+- maximum message age: 15 minutes
+- excluded tags: `0` (this is the default tag, which means untagged messages are excluded at `push`)